UK University Admissions: The Essential Milestones for 2024 and 2025

 There are no correct or incorrect answers to these questions because admissions officers will primarily assess interviewees' reasoning skills.
 Candidates can also conduct research on the interviewers - who are mostly academics - to learn about their research background, as the questions asked may be related to their field of study.

-Changes UK Admissions for 2025 Entry
+What Changes in UK Admissions Are Relevant for 2025 Entry?

 Applicants for 2025 entry (the 2024 application cycle) will face two major changes for their applications; the first is that UCAS (Universities and Colleges Admissions Service) will replace the personal statement with a series of questions, as concerns have been raised that students who do not have access to high-quality advice and guidance will not be able to use the statement to shine in the same way that their more advantaged peers will.